About Crater Lake National Park

 The Crater Lake National Park Poster measures 13″ x 19″ and is an original work by Robert Decker.
-The poster is based on a photograph he took in June of 2016.
+This Crater Lake print is based on a photograph he took in June of 2016.
 It features the lake’s deep blue water and Wizard Island.
 The posters are printed on “Conservation,” a 100% recycled, domestically produced (80 lb.) paper stock with soy-based inks.
-From start to finish, each poster is 100% American Made.
+From start to finish, each Crater Lake print is 100% American Made.
 Hang this Crater Lake National Park Poster on your wall and capture the pristine beauty of this natural wonder.

 Share this with Friends, Family & Followers

 Artist Proofs are the first 25 posters pulled from each print run.
 They are numbered 1-25, and are dated and signed.
 Each Crater Lake print features the color bars used by the pressman to make sure that the print stays registered and colors stay consistent throughout the print run.
 Crater Lake National Park Artist Proofs are 13″ x 20″.